 Parabolic Trough Reflector

 To overcome this problem, most concentrating collectors require some form of mechanical equipment that constantly orients the collectors towards the sun keeping the heat pipe absorber at the correct focal point.
-This is achieved by using a tracking system that aligns the trough with the sun throughout the day, maximising the solar heat gain.
+This is achieved by using a Tracking Solar Concentrator that aligns the trough with the sun throughout the day, maximising the solar heat gain.

 The collector generally has a single rotation axis along the length of the trough which can be orientated in an east-to-west direction, tracking the sun from north to south, or orientated in a north-to-south direction and tracking the sun from east to west.